call us at 312•226•8339 to speak with an account manager about our remote training services

 • Extend Surfaces, Surface Trims, and Knits.

-• Manage Draft using various complex Sweep surfaces.
+• Manage Draft using various complex Sweep surfaces, rails, or loft geometry.

 • Learn to create special tool curves and surfaces that will help manage surface geometry.